pfsense/docs/source/usermanager/user-authentication-servers.rst

 location takes the place of the similar settings that used to be present in many subsystems but managed separately.

-LDAP or Radius servers may be added, and then they will available for use in other places in the system such as OpenVPN and IPsec.
+LDAP or RADIUS servers may be added, and then they will available for use in other places in the system such as OpenVPN, IPsec, or Captive Portal.

 After adding an authentication source, it may be tested by visiting **Diagnostics > Authentication**.
 Select an **Authentication Server**,